bernhardAxonIvy/doc/source/neo-designer/introduction.rst

 Designed to enhance efficiency, NEO Designer supports the rapid deployment of scalable applications, tailored to meet specific business needs effectively.

-NEO Designer is a web-based app that is available on the |ivy-engine|.
+NEO Designer is a web-based app that is available on the Axon Ivy Engine.

 .. figure:: /_images/neo/overview-workspaces.png